 Sort Site is a quick, free tool that scans your entire website to let you know of any errors, and it provides some context.
 For each error category, you get a benchmark so you know how your website stacks up against averages.

-This website grader is sleek and clean, and the results are clearly conveyed in the report.
+Accessibility Checker is sleek and clean, and the results are clearly conveyed in the report.
 It provides a score, a list of issues, and what needs to happen to correct it.

 An example report from a website that needs some work.